New poll says voters overwhelmingly support giving parents opportunity to choose where they send their children to school.

-A new statewide survey of 587 registered voters in Alabama released this week finds that 76 percent of respondents support allowing parents to choose a school instead of sending them to a school based on their zip code.
+A new statewide survey of 800 registered voters in Florida released this week found that nearly 80 percent of voters support allowing parents to choose a school instead of sending them to a school based on their zip code.

-The survey was conducted between February 27 and 28 and gauges opinions on education choice and other issues related to Alabama’s system of K-12 education.
+The survey was commissioned by ExcelinEd and took place between January 23 and 25.
+The survey gauges opinions on private education choice, policy design and other issues related to Florida’s system of K-12 education.

-- If given the chance, 42 percent would enroll their child in a private or charter school, yet only 18 percent of respondents with school-age children enroll their child in a private or charter school.
+- If given the chance, 36 percent of respondents would enroll their child in a private school, yet only 17 percent of respondents with school-age children currently enroll their child in a private school.

 Read the full summary.